acmeair/acmeair-nodejs/README.md

 #### Monolithic

-One NodeJS application connects to backend datastore.
+* One NodeJS application connects to backend datastore.
 The default mode.

 #### Micro-Service

-Main NodeJS application , delegate authetication to the authorization service NodeJS application.
-Both connect to backedn datastore.
-Use AUTH_SERVICE environment variable to point to your authorization service host and port.
+* Main NodeJS application , delegate authorization logic to the authorization service NodeJS application through AUTH_SERVICE environment variable which points to the service host and port.
+* Both applications connect to backend datastore.

 ### Application Run Platforms